boazbk/tcs/lec_03a_computing_every_function.md

 # Syntactic sugar, and computing every function

-## "Syntactic sugar"
+>_"Syntactic sugar causes cancer of the semicolon."_, Alan Perlis, 1982.

+The NAND programing language is pretty much as "bare bones" as programming languages come.
+After all, it only has a single operation.
-The NAND programing language is pretty "bare bones", but we can implement some "added features" on top of it.
+But, it turns out we can implement some "added features" on top of it.
 That is, we can show how we can implement those features using the underlying mechanisms of the language.

+Let's start with a simple example.
+One of the most basic operations a programming language has is to assign the value of one variable into another.
+And yet in NAND, we cannot even do that, as we only allow assignments of the result of a NAND operation.
-For example, example  we can implement a variable assignment operation by transforming a code such as
+Yet, it is possible to "pretend" that we have such an assignment operation, by  transforming  code such as

 ```
 foo := bar